To obtain a License in Ghana for the operation of the business of microfinance (moneylending), one has to go through a three-pronged process.

 Since the Act, that is Specialised Deposit-Taking Institutions Act, 2016 (Act 930), demands that the special purpose vehicle for the acquisition of a license shall be a private limited liability company, our focus shall be limited to such type of company.

-Company Limited by Shares– an incorporated company with share capital that cannot offer its shares to the public.
+Private Company Limited by Shares– This is an incorporated company with share capital that cannot offer its shares to the public.
 This is the most popular company structure in Ghana.
 Generally, a member’s liability is limited to the amount unpaid, if any, on the shares they hold.
-The company’s Board of directors manages its day-to-day activities.
+The Company’s board of directors manages its day-to-day activities.

-Decide who will act as the company’s first directors.
-A company incorporated and registered in Ghana must have a minimum of two directors, both natural persons over 21 years, one of whom must be a permanent resident of Ghana.
+To begin with, the promoters must decide who will act as the company’s first directors.
+A company incorporated and registered in Ghana must have a minimum of two directors, both natural persons over 18 years, one of whom being ordinarily resident in Ghana.
+By virtue of section 173 of the Companies Act, 2019 (Act 992), the following persons are excluded to be appointed as a company director in Ghana.

 The directors must also appoint the company secretary, who may be a natural person or a body corporate.
 As part of the new prescription by the companies act, among the persons qualified to be appointed a company secretary is a barrister or solicitor in good standing in the Republic of Ghana.